-But we’re here to honestly evaluate this work from home opportunity so that if you’re thinking about joining, you at the very least know what you’re getting yourself into.
+I might get flack from zealous ICS members for even asking this question but we're here to honestly evaluate this work from home opportunity so you at the very least know what you're getting yourself into.

-That being said, the very fact that the only way of making money with Instant Cash Solution is by selling Instant Cash Solution should be a HUGE red flag!
+That being said, the very fact the only way of making money with Instant Cash Solution is by selling Instant Cash Solution is a HUGE red flag!

 Do a quick search in Google for “pyramid scheme definition” and you'll see this:

-Sounds to me like Rich Meyer’s program perfectly matches this description.
+Sounds like Rich Meyer's program perfectly matches this description.